ReDi: Rectified Discrete Flow: Introduction

 \section{Introduction}

 Discrete data synthesis is a fundamental task across many domains, including texts, images, and biological sequences.
 Recent advances in deep generative models have shown remarkable success in synthesizing high-quality data~\cite{meissonic, muse, maskbit, llada}.
-Among these, Discrete Flow-based Models (DFMs)~\cite{D3PM, CTMC, campbell_dfm, meta_dfm, SEDD, MDLM, UDLM, duo}, which typically achieve this by modeling a probabilistic process that transforms a simple initial state (e.g., a masked or random state) into complex data, have emerged as particularly effective for this purpose, demonstrating strong performance in generating high-quality discrete data.
+Among these, Discrete Flow-based Models (DFMs)~\cite{D3PM, CTMC, campbell_dfm, meta_dfm, SEDD, MDLM, UDLM, duo, MD4}, which typically achieve this by modeling a probabilistic process that transforms a simple initial state (e.g., a masked or random state) into complex data, have emerged as particularly effective for this purpose, demonstrating strong performance in generating high-quality discrete data.

-However, despite their quality, DFMs typically rely on an iterative, multi-step sampling process~\cite{meta_dfm, D3PM, CTMC, campbell_dfm}.
-Their reliance on iterative sampling originates from factorization approximations applied to model high-dimensional discrete data~\cite{di4c}.
-Data often has high inter-dimensional correlation, but the factorization approximation assumes independence of dimensions given the previous state.
-This assumption becomes increasingly inaccurate for the large steps required in few-step generation, causing DFMs to struggle.
+However, despite their quality, the reliance of DFMs on a slow, iterative multi-step sampling process~\cite{meta_dfm, D3PM, CTMC, campbell_dfm} prohibits efficient few-step generation.
+This reliance originates from factorization approximations applied to model high-dimensional discrete data~\cite{di4c}.
+While data often exhibits high inter-dimensional correlation, the factorization approximation assumes independence of dimensions given the previous state.
+This assumption becomes increasingly inaccurate for the large steps required in few-step generation, undermining DFMs' effectiveness in few-step scenarios.

 To alleviate the slow sampling of DFMs, existing approaches~\cite{sdtt, di4c, duo} often involve techniques like knowledge distillation where a multi-step teacher model trains a few-step student model.
 These methods commonly require maintaining both teacher and student models simultaneously during training and may introduce new, specialized training objectives distinct from standard DFM training, adding complexity.